 Observe the checklist below and gather the things you’ll need.
 I included Amazon links for supplies that were on Amazon and were reasonably priced (you can read my Disclosure Policy regarding Amazon affiliate links).
 A lot of the supplies needed will be cheapest at your local crafts store, but I found that some things are cheaper to get on Amazon.
-Most of the supplies on Amazon are also Prime eligible which means you get free 2-day shipping if you’re an Amazon Prime member so if you don’t want to go to the crafts store, you could order the supplies today and have them 2 days from now.
+Most of the supplies on Amazon are also Prime eligible which means you get free 2-day shipping if you’re an Amazon Prime member so if you don’t want to go to the crafts store, you could order the supplies today and have them the next day.
 If you aren’t an Amazon Prime member, they offer an Amazon Prime 30-Day Free Trial if you want to try it out!

 DIY Beer Coasters Checklist:

 - 6-pack cardboard beer holders